-- Sticks to a magnet – if your 1943 penny does stick to a magnet, it’s really made from steel and is not rare.
+- It sticks to a magnet.
+If your 1943 penny does stick to a magnet, it’s really made from steel and is not rare.

-- Weighs less than 3 grams – 1943 copper pennies weigh about 3.11 grams, while the 1943 steel penny weighs 2.7 grams.
+- It weighs less than 3 grams.
+1943 copper pennies weigh about 3.11 grams, while the 1943 steel penny weighs 2.7 grams.
 If your 1943 copper penny doesn’t weigh at least 3 grams, it’s most likely a steel cent.

-- Has a date that doesn’t look right – Maybe your 1943 copper penny weighs about 3 grams and doesn’t stick to a magnet, but is it really an authentic 1943 copper penny?
+- It has a date that doesn’t look right.
+Maybe your 1943 copper penny weighs about 3 grams and doesn’t stick to a magnet, but is it really an authentic 1943 copper penny?
 It may actually be a 1945, 1948, or 1949 copper penny with a retooled date.
 The “3” on 1943 copper pennies should have the unusually long tail, just like that on any 1943 steel cent.

 Real 1943 copper pennies: